Antenatal & Postnatal Psychology Network

 Picture

 The Antenatal & Postnatal Psychology Network (APPN) is Melbourne’s premier Perinatal Psychology service.
-Our network maintains a high level of perinatal expertise whereby member inclusion has largely been based on colleague recommendations.
+Our network maintains a high level of perinatal expertise whereby member inclusion is largely based on colleague recommendations within the field.

-After 6 years of service provision, APPN is the first-line referral point for many gps, obstetricians and maternal & child health centres.
+After 9 years of service provision, APPN is the first-line referral point for many gps, obstetricians, maternity hospitals, genetics services, and maternal & child health centres.
 This is due to the exemplary service our members provide, and due to our centralised communication to referrers and to the general public (through a professional website, social media, talks/presentations).

-In-house training and mentoring contributes to the ongoing provision of a high quality perinatal mental health service.
+In-house training, mentoring and peer supervision contributes to the ongoing provision of a high quality perinatal mental health service.
 As part of your membership with APPN, you will have discounted access to comprehensive training on perinatal loss, which will result in immediate membership to The Perinatal Loss Centre.
+You will also have access to multiple resources for your professional development.

 Selection criteria